 Opening Hours can be found by going to their visit the Library page.

-You do not need to book before visiting the library, but if travelling a long distance or making a special journey you should check the documents you wish to consult will be available before visiting.
+You do not need to book before visiting, but if travelling a long distance or making a special journey you should check the documents you wish to consult will be available before visiting.
 Ordering documents in advance of your visit is not required.

-Microfilm, microfiche readers and audio-visual work stations are accessible in the Library, and PC's are also available.
+Microfilm, microfiche readers and audio-visual work stations are accessible, and PC's are also available.
 Tables are available for people wishing to consult books and other printed items, with some having power points for laptops.
 If you wish to read a book or magazine, or chat about your research, a browsing area is accessible.

-Photocopies may be made of some items in their collections, but the Library makes a charge to people wishing to take advantage of this service, and copyright regulations are in place.
-Scanning facilities are also offered by the Library.
+Photocopies may be made of some items in their collections, but they make a charge to people wishing to take advantage of this service, and copyright regulations are in place.
+Scanning facilities are also offered.

 There is a public car park near to the building.